ChannexIO/announcements/announcements.md

-### October Update 🚀 (27th Oct 2022)
+### November Update 🚀 (10th Nov 2022)

 #### Summary of Changes
-- Show children ages at booking UI
-- Hide CreditCard info after Ack for API-Key users
+- Prevent webhook duplications
+- Improved speed to delete channel
+- New Channel: Mitchel Corp
-- Added retention policy for property, channels and bookings
+- Added log for mapping changes
-- Fixed children in the IBE
+- Fixed occupancy options for VRBO mappings
-- Trigger Full Sync to Google after tax changes
-- Improved room and rate UI in the mapping screen

 #### Coming Soon
 - Any PMS not using API key will be blocked soon.
 Please move over to use API keys.